- To bring youth perspectives and voices to the CUC Board

 - an active participant at a Canadian Unitarian or Unitarian Universalist congregation or fellowship

 Board meetings involve a lot of sitting and talking about how concepts (policies) and finances (money) can impact reality (CUC programs, services and supports).
 If policy, budgets, and visioning are major turn-offs, this is not the role for you.
-If these are things you feel comfortable working with or are interested in, then read on – there is a lot that can be contributed in this role.
+If these are things you feel comfortable working with or are interested in, then consider applying – there is a lot that can be contributed in this role.

 It’s a big commitment!
 But it’s an important role that gives youth a direct voice to the elected leaders of our movement.